tarunsahnan/Learning-React/README.md

 In this repo, I have added React resources while I am learning react from [React - The Complete Guide (incl Hooks, React Router, Redux)](https://www.udemy.com/course/react-the-complete-guide-incl-redux/).
 I highly recommend this course, if anyone want to gain indepth knowldge of react from scratch.

-If you learn react in the following order by understanding every concept , I bet you will master react in just 20 days Resources I used to learn react in sequential order:
+If you learn react in the following order by understanding every concept , I bet you will master react in just 20 days.
+Resources I used to learn react in sequential order:
 1. [Introduction](https://www.javatpoint.com/react-introduction#:~:text=%E2%86%92%20%E2%86%90%20prev-,React%20Introduction,a%20software%20engineer%20at%20Facebook.)
 2. [What are the main advantages of ReactJS over plain JavaScript?](https://www.quora.com/What-are-the-main-advantages-of-ReactJS-over-plain-JavaScript)